dataset-code/GUIDER/README.md

 ## Dataset
 ### Collection

-Our dataset is acquired from two aspects.
+Our dataset is acquired from three aspects.

 First, we revisited the dataset from the previous studies ([Deepmufl](https://github.com/ali-ghanbari/deepmufl-ase-2023), [DeepFD](https://github.com/ArabelaTso/DeepFD), [Defect4ML](https://github.com/mohmehmo/defects4ml)).
-After removing duplicate bugs, the three datasets contain 160 StackOverflow bugs.
-Among them, 49 bugs were excluded because they could not be reproduced or were not model bugs, etc., so we selected the remaining 111 bugs.
+After removing 34 duplicate bugs, the three datasets contain 233 bugs.
+Among them, 117 bugs were excluded because they could not be reproduced or were not model bugs, etc., so we selected the remaining 116 bugs.

 Second, we used the SQL query provided by [Deepmufl](https://github.com/ali-ghanbari/deepmufl-ase-2023) and added some rules to obtain StackOverflow posts from Stack Exchange Data Explorer and then filtered model bugs from them.
-The query is in `Dataset/query.sql` and the file `Dataset/QueryResults.csv` contains the raw result of running the SQL query as of Januray 2024, which contains 240 eligible StackOverflow posts.
-We further manually filtered model bugs and collected a total of 10 bugs.
+The query is in `Dataset/query.sql` and the file `Dataset/QueryResults.csv` contains the raw result of running the SQL query as of Januray 2024, which contains 754 eligible StackOverflow posts.
+We further manually filtered model bugs and collected a total of 15 bugs.

+Third, we leveraged the recommendation system on StackOverflow.
+For each StackOverflow post, the platform recommends ten posts that are related to the current one.
+We employed a web crawler to gather the related posts for each post in our existing dataset, resulting in a total of 777 unique posts after deduplication (`Dataset/RelatedPosts.csv`).
+Following a manual review, we finally identified 30 posts that report model bugs.

 ### Bugs
-The `Dataset/bugs` folder contains 121 model bugs used in our experiment, with each bug corresponding to a Stack Overflow post ID.
+The `Dataset/bugs` folder contains 161 model bugs used in our experiment, with each bug corresponding to a Stack Overflow post ID.
 In the respective folders, there are source codes required to train the buggy model.
 The buggy models and the test cases can be obtained by excuting the codes.
 Due to space limitation, we uploaded the .h5 files of five buggy models (31627380, 31627380, 33969059, 34311586, 34673164) as well as their test cases as reference.

 The `dataset.csv` file contains basic information about each bug, including Stack Overflow post ID, whether it is a classification model, the number of error layers, and error type.